Click here to return to our Best Restaurants Menu

 Sausalito Bakery and Cafe — (Bridgeway Promenade) Whether it’s a light breakfast on a crisp Sausalito morning or an afternoon snack while you’re walking hand in hand down the Bridgeway Promenade, there are a couple of romantic booths here that are great spots to sit and talk.

 Venice Gourmet Deli — (Bridgeway Promenade) How can a deli be a great romantic spot?
 When they use high-end Italian ingredients, the service is friendly and the little tables out front have a million dollar view of San Francisco.
 Are the tables already taken?
-Just get your sandwich and go across the street to sit on the rocks or benches on the edge of the Bay.
+Just get your sandwich and go across the street to sit on the rocks or benches on the edge of San Francisco Bay.